bartkozal/vue-fraction-grid/README.md

 2. Run scripts from package.json using `npm run` / `yarn run` in the main directory:

     ```
-    demo - Start demo page at localhost:4000 with examples for every API
+    demo - Start demo page at localhost:4000 with working implementation of all examples
+    docs - Start docs at localhost:8080
     test - Run tests using Jest
     lint - Lint JS and CSS code of components, utils and installation
     ```